 Yakuza crimes and activities

-The Japanese mafia is involved in extortion, embezzlement, prostitution, gambling, money laundering, arms and drug trafficking, and more sophisticated white collar crimes.
+The Japanese mafia is involved in extortion, embezzlement, prostitution, gambling, money laundering, arms and drug trafficking, and more sophisticated white-collar crimes.

-As a matter of principle, theft is not recognized as a legitimate activity by the yakuza.
+As a matter of principle, theft is not recognized as a legitimate activity of the yakuza.
 This is in line with the idea that their activities are semi-open; theft, by definition, would be a cowardly activity.

 Yakuza family and structure

-O waka-gashira [若頭] and the fuku-honbucho [副本部長] are responsible for running a number of groups in a region.
+The waka-gashira [若頭] and the fuku-honbucho [副本部長] are responsible for running a number of groups in a region.
 Each group is led by a shatei-gashira [舎弟頭].

 The biggest yakuza families

 Sumiyoshi-rengo [住吉会] or Sumiyoshi-kai [住吉会] – It is the second largest family with more than ten thousand members divided into 177 clans.
 His current Oyabun is Shigeo Nishiguchi, Osomuya Tanaka.
-It is Yamaguchi-gumi's death enemy.
+It is the Yamaguchi-gumi's death enemy.

-Yakuza Rituals and Customs
+The Rituals and Customs of the Yakuza

 Of course, there are still many other curiosities and facts about the Japanese mafia.
-I also recommend playing games like Yakuza, watch dramas like My boss my hero and some films to delve into the culture.
+I also recommend playing games like yakuza, watch dramas like My boss my hero and some films to delve into the culture.